icy/gk8s/README.md

 by Github-Action (via goreleaser tool).
 You find the files from the release listing page: https://github.com/icy/gk8s/releases

-To install on your laptop by local compiling process, please try the popular way
+To install on your laptop by local compiling process, please try the popular way.
+In the following example, you may want to replace `@latest` with any version found from release page (https://github.com/icy/gk8s/releases).

 ```
-$ go get -u github.com/icy/gk8s
+$ go install github.com/icy/gk8s@latest
 $ export PATH=$PATH:"$(go env GOPATH)/bin"
 ```